MIT-SPARK/Spark-DSG/README.md

 ### Building For ROS

-This repository is a valid catkin package and should build if placed in a workspace.
+This repository is a valid ROS package and should build if placed in a workspace.